CoeJoder/ethereum-node/src/content/docs/guides/initial-setup.md

 - [ ] plug-in the next flash drive and repeat same process as above using `USB Image Writer`, labeling this one as `Ubuntu Server`

 ### 2. Update BIOS of the Node Server
-These are the steps for updating the BIOS of the `NUC10i7FNH`, the recommended node server device in [Full-Node Hardware Requirements](./hardware-requirements.md).
+These are the steps for updating the BIOS of the `NUC10i7FNH`, the recommended node server device in [Hardware Requirements](../../reference/hardware-requirements/).

 #### On the Client PC:
 - [ ] plug-in the next USB flash drive